 Cholesterol, also known as a type of lipid, is a fatty substance that is necessary for the body to function normally.
 Although cholesterol is naturally produced by the body, it can also be found in certain foods.
 Having an excessively high level of lipids in your blood can lead to serious health concerns.

 Before selecting your cholesterol medications online, we advise that you book a blood test with your local GP.
 Oxford Online Pharmacy provides a complete service, as we arrange private consultations with our online doctor; once you have selected your medication, you will be able to complete a short doctor’s questionnaire.
-Our doctor will then review your answers and if your cholesterol treatment is approved, you will be provided with a private prescription for the cost of £25.00.
-If your selected treatment is not suitable, your payment will be refunded in full.
-If you already have a private or NHS prescription, you can continue to select your cholesterol-lowering medication online and send your prescription to our pharmacy.
-Once your prescription has arrived at our pharmacy, your medication will be sent to the address specified.
+Our doctor will then review your answers and if your cholesterol treatment is approved, you will be provided with the medication from our pharmacy If your selected treatment is not suitable, your payment will be refunded in full.

 Increased levels of high-density lipoprotein (HDL) are good, as these carry cholesterol away from the cells to the liver, where they are broken down or passed out of the body.
 However, elevated levels of low-density lipoprotein (LDL) may be bad, as it can build up in the artery walls, leading to a variety of health problems.
 In turn, we recommend that you ask your doctor to measure your cholesterol levels with a blood test.

 Inflated LDL cholesterol levels can lead to a range of dangerous health concerns, such as: